 Photo from December 1898 looking up 18th Street from just south of the new bridge.
 The buildings on both sides are gorgeous!

-Portion of the 1909 City Atlas showing the Tabor Manufacturing Company at the southeast corner of 18th and Hamilton Streets.
+Shown is a portion of the 1909 City Atlas with the Tabor Manufacturing Company at the southeast corner of 18th and Hamilton Streets.
 Tabor made light metal molds, and its president was Wilfred Lewis, who had spent his early career in the Sellers Machine Works one block away at 17th and Hamilton Streets.
 Tabor would also outgrow the neighborhood and move just south of the Tacony-Palmyra Bridge.

-The Lit Brothers warehouse on the right just beyond the 17th Street bridge was demolished in the early 1980's, to be replaced by a Community College of Philadelphia parking garage.
+The Lit Brothers warehouse on the right just beyond the 17th Street bridge was demolished in 1984, to be replaced by a Community College of Philadelphia parking garage.
 The siding ramp on the left is still there.
 The wall on the right has been retained (get it?) and is still the lowest retaining wall on the Callowhill Cut.

 Very large George Vaux Cresson family plot on prime real estate in Laurel Hill Cemetery, overlooking Cresson Avenue and Vaux Street in East Falls..